openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/udma_qspim.rst

 - SPI_CMD_SOT

-   uDMA QSPI takes system clock(clk_i) cycle defined in WAIT_CYC field of SPI_CMD_WAIT command to update chip select lines based on the SPI_CMD_SOT configuration.
+   uDMA QSPI takes system clock(clk_i) cycle defined programmable WAIT_CYC field of SPI_CMD_WAIT command to wait after chip select lines are updated based on the SPI_CMD_SOT configuration.

    .. warning::
       In the current implementation, the `WAIT_CYC` field of the `SPI_CMD_WAIT` command is used in place of the `CS_WAIT` field of the `SPI_CMD_SOT` command.